cs1302uga/cs1302-c4-alpha/README.rst

 Once compiled, you can begin to test the ``ConnectFour`` class by modifying and running the `provided driver class <#cs1302gameconnectfourdriver>`_.

+## TODO: Change the link above.

 Game Phases
 ***********

+## TODO: Change the images to be png instead of svg.

 .. |GamePhase| replace:: ``cs1302.gameutil.GamePhase``
 .. _GamePhase: https://cs1302uga.github.io/cs1302-c4-alpha/doc/cs1302/gameutil/GamePhase.html